Reduce My Rubbish

 Packaging and recycling labels appear on grocery items to help us identify what can be recycled or not.

 Watch this video to find out more about the recycling labels.

-‘Widely recycled at recycling points: check locally for kerbside’ – recycling in over 75% of councils
+‘Widely recycled at recycling points: check locally for kerbside’ – recycled in over 75% of councils.

 `Recycle with carrier bags at larger stores’ – used on certain clean plastic.
 These are not accepted in your Norfolk recycling bin.

 The following symbols can be found on different packaging, however these symbols do not necessarily mean that the items can be recycled in your local kerbside collection

 This symbol is used mainly on packaging in European countries.
 It signifies that the manufacturer has made a financial contribution towards the recovery and recycling of packaging.

 Plastic resin codes:

 The numbers on plastic items found commonly in the home are an international code system for identifying the types of resin used to make many bottles and containers was introduced by the Society of the Plastics Industry.
 Please note: Norfolk recycling does not rely on the number on a plastic item it relies on its original purpose.